How to prune lavender that is woody

 Woody lavender pruning

-Pruning woody lavender – key facts
+Pruning woody lavender facts:

-Success rate – low
+Success rate: low

-Secondary techniques – layering, cuttings, seeds
+Secondary techniques: layering, cuttings, seeds

 There are two ways to rejuvenate old, woody lavender:

-• severe pruning one-third at a time
+• hard pruning 1 third at a time

 • layering stems